No. 18 Colorado holds off Southern California 70-66

-Wright added six rebounds and seven assists, and Tyler Bey had 14 points and 11 rebounds for Colorado (21-6, 10-4).
+Wright added six rebounds and seven assists, and Tyler Bey had 14 points and 11 rebounds for Colorado (21-6, 10-4 Pac-12 Conference).
 The Buffaloes lead the conference by a game after Oregon fell 77-72 at Arizona State on Thursday night.

-”We just got to win now, we gotta move on to the next game,” Wright said. ”Everybody wants us to lose, nobody wants us to be first place in this Pac-12 so all we can worry about is ourselves and our teammates and our fans that are rooting for us and go get them.”

-Colorado took the 2012 conference tournament in Boyle’s second season but has never won a regular-season title.
-The Buffaloes have four games remaining, starting with the final home game against UCLA on Saturday.
+Colorado has never won the Pac-12 regular-season title but took the 2012 conference tournament in coach Tad Boyle’s second season.

-”Being in first place didn’t mean anything two weeks ago, doesn’t mean anything right now,” Boyle said. ”We just have to take care of business on Saturday.”

-Onyeka Okongwu had 21 points, Jonah Mathews added 17, and Nick Rakocevic had 14 points and 11 rebounds for the Trojans (19-8, 8-6).
+Onyeka Okongwu had 21 points, Jonah Mathews added 17, and Nick Rakocevic had 14 points and 11 rebounds for the Trojans.
 They lost for the fourth time in six games.

 USC came back, making it 67-66 on Okongwu’s dunk with 1:35 left.
 Wright’s floater gave Colorado a three-point lead and the Trojans had one more chance to tie it but Daniel Utomi was called for traveling with eight seconds left.
 Wright hit a free throw to seal it for the Buffaloes.